Scott River

 The Scott River Rafting guide

 The Scott River is a Wild & Scenic River that winds 60 miles through Northern California before joining with the Klamath River.
 It boasts several Class V rapids and has wonderful scenery throughout.
-There are numerous access points, and some of the tougher rapids can be scouted from the road.
 The Scott typically needs to be run during the spring melt, so the best season is April-June.

 FarOut Logo